HelenHarman/WekaUsingScavenger/README.md

 1. Tools > Package Manger
 2. Click File/URL (located in top right)
-3. Select the WekaScavenger.zip and click OK.
+3. Select the dist/2015.08.31.zip and click OK.
 (Don't forget to restart Weka)
 4. Copy the scavenger.conf file to your Weka home directory.

 ###Running WekaScavenger